samuelbarrett1234/atp/Docs/search_settings_format.md

 Note that, in order to help gather data to estimate the distributions in the early moments of the successor enumeration, this stopping strategy inputs an integer `initial-size` and it starts by adding in this many successors, regardless to their cost/benefit values.
 This helps get reliable estimates for the distribution parameters first.

+Finally, note that since this is a statistical-based strategy, it will assume the successors are IID, hence it is better to use `randomised = true` whenever this stopping strategy is used.

 Here is an example of how to specify it in a search settings file:

 ```